RELOCATE YOUR THINKING HERE

 - A community engaged in creative and innovative endeavors that cultivates an environment in which its citizens can thrive.

 In recent years, the city’s signature lifestyle and focus on environmental stewardship has attracted $6 billion in foreign direct investment.
-Now, Chattanooga is turning our attention to technology.
+Now, Savannah is turning our attention to technology.
 We’re leading the way into the future – and pioneering a model for other cities to follow.

 - The Creative Coast: A great place to meet other entrepreneurs, find mentors, advice, and events that will help you get your business where you want it to be.

 - Small Business Development Center: They provide no-cost consultation on everything from writing your business plan to marketing to strategic planning and finding sources of capital.
 They have 17 local offices in Georgia, including one in Savannah.